-- Tablespaces cannot be set to autoextend when multiple files are set in a single raw device - When a raw device is initially set and files creates on it, the raw device offset and the file's page number cannot be modified - The total size of all files in a single raw device is restricted to not more than 2 GB

-To create a user-defined file:

-1. To create a user-defined file, click the New button at the bottom of the User Files field.
+- Tablespaces cannot be set to autoextend when multiple files are set in a single raw device - When a raw device is initially set and files creates on it, the raw device offset and the file's page number cannot be modified - The total size of all files in a single raw device is restricted to less than 2 GB - To create a user-defined file: - 1.
+To create a user-defined file, click the New button at the bottom of the User Files field.
 The following dialog box appears:

-APPLICAT ×
+DBSAMPLE5 X

 Logical file name

 Physical file name

-File size 2 🔶 page 💌
+File size 2 🚖 page 💌

 Raw Device Offset

-6 0 k  🗱 Cancel 🥂 🤗 Help
+Cancel ?
+H elp